commercelayer/commercelayer-js-dropin/README.md

 # How it works

-Commerce Layer JS Dropin lets you transform any plain HTML page into an enterprise-grade static commerce website, with almost **no coding required**.
+Commerce Layer JS Drop-in lets you transform any plain HTML page into an enterprise-grade static commerce website, with almost **no coding required**.
 All you need to do is embed the library and tag the HTML page following some conventions (i.e. class names and SKU codes).
 Prices, availability messages, shopping bag, and any other commerce functionality are automatically mixed into your own content and styling, whatever the CMS, SSG and tools you use to build your site pages.

 > As a reference, feel free to check the HTML code of the sample [category](/demo/category-page.html) and [product](/demo/product-page-radio.html) pages in the `demo` folder of this repository.